Ali Abdullah Saleh: Death

 Houthi spokesperson Mohamed Abdel Salam stated that his group had spotted messages between the United Arab Emirates (UAE) and Saleh three months before his death.
 He told the Qatari channel Al-Jazeera that there was communication between Saleh, the UAE and a number of other countries such as Russia and Jordan through encrypted messages.
-The alliance between Saleh and the Houthi broke down in late 2017, with armed clashes occurring between former allies in Sana'a from 28 November.
+The alliance between Saleh and the Houthi broke down in late 2017, with armed clashes occurring between former allies in Sanaa from 28 November.
 Saleh declared his split from the Houthis in a televised statement delivered on 2 December, calling on his supporters to take back the country and expressed his openness to a dialogue with the Saudi Arabian-led coalition.

-On 4 December 2017, Saleh's house in Sana'a was assaulted by fighters of the Houthi movement, according to residents.
+On 4 December 2017, Saleh's house in Sanaa was assaulted by fighters of the Houthi movement, according to residents.
 Saleh was killed on his way to Marib while trying to flee into Saudi-controlled territories after a rocket-propelled grenade struck and disabled his vehicle in an ambush and he was subsequently shot in the head by a Houthi sniper, something his party denied.
 The Houthis published a video allegedly depicting Saleh's body with a gunshot wound to the head.
 His death was confirmed by a senior aide to Saleh, and also by Saleh's nephew.
 His death has been described by The Economist as an embarrassment in a string of Saudi foreign policy failures under Mohammad bin Salman.

 Saleh's home was captured by Houthis before he fled.
 Officials of his party General People's Congress, while confirming his death, stated that a convoy he and other party officials were travelling in was attacked by Houthis as they fled towards his hometown Sanhan.
 Houthi leader Abdul Malik al-Houthi meanwhile celebrated Saleh's death and called it "the day of the fall of the treasonous conspiracy".
 He also stated that his group had "no problem" with the GPC or its members.
 Abdrabbuh Mansur Hadi offered condolences for Saleh's death and called for an uprising against the Houthis.
 The Houthis accused the UAE of dragging Saleh to "this humiliating fate."

-On 9 December 2017, he was buried in Sana'a, according to an official.
+On 9 December 2017, he was buried in Sanaa, according to an official.
 A Houthi commander reported that the burial was held in strict conditions with no more than 20 people attending.